Shougo/defx.nvim/README.md

 `:echo has("python3")` returns `1`, then you have python 3 support; otherwise, see below.

+Note: The latest Neovim is recommended, because it is faster.

 You can enable Python3 interface with pip:

     pip3 install --user pynvim